QinganZhao/Deep-Learning-Based-Structural-Damage-Detection/README.md

 ## Project Summary

-1. Proposed a damage identification and localization technique for masonry structures using convolutional neural networks (based on AlexNet and GoogleNet using Caffe and Tensorflow).
+1. Proposed a damage identification and localization technique for masonry structures using convolutional neural networks (based on AlexNet and GoogleNet using Caffe).

 2. Applied region-based convolutional neural networks (Faster-RCNN) to damage detection for masonry structures.